wrehman1/DevOps-Learning-Git/README.md

 ------------------------------------------------------------------------------------------------------
 **Git Stash & Pop**

-• ''git stash'' : temporarily save uncomitted changes
+• `git stash` : temporarily save uncomitted changes

-• *git stash list* : view all stashes
+• `git stash list` : view all stashes

-• *git stash apply* : reapply latest stash (keeps stash)
+• `git stash apply` : reapply latest stash (keeps stash)

-• *git stash pop* : reapply and delete the stash
+• `git stash pop` : reapply and delete the stash

 Use when switching branches mid-task and great for "I'm ready to commit, but I need to move.